Simeon E. Baldwin: Political life

 His writings cover a number of fields.
 Among his more pretentious works are: A Digest of All the Reported Cases... of Conn.
-(2 vols., 1871, 1882), Cases on Railroad Law (1896), Modern Political Institutions (1898), American Railroad Law (1904), The American Judiciary (1905), The Relations of Education to Citizenship (1912), Life and Letters of Simeon Baldwin (1919), The Young Man and the Law (1919).
+(2 vols., 1871, 1882), The historic policy of the United States as to annexation.
+(New Haven: Hoggson & Robinson, 1893), Cases on Railroad Law (1896), Modern Political Institutions (1898), American Railroad Law (1904), The American Judiciary (1905), The Relations of Education to Citizenship (1912), Life and Letters of Simeon Baldwin (1919), The Young Man and the Law (1919).
 He was a most prolific writer of articles and pamphlets.
 Some ten years before his death he collected and presented to the Yale Law School nearly a hundred of these in four bound volumes which he entitled in order of numbering: Law and Law Reform, Studies in History, International and Constitutional Law, and Studies in Legal Education and Social Sciences.
 While these titles very aptly classify his literary output the volumes themselves do not contain all his miscellaneous publications.

 He was not above medium height, somewhat slight of figure and seemingly frail in physique, though this frailty was in appearance only as he was a man of tremendous, tireless energy.
 Although in no sense athletic, he made some sort of exercise in the open air each day almost a religious duty.
 At one time this took the form of bicycle rides, though he soon gave these up in favor of walking.
 His rule was to cover at least four miles a day, rain or shine, and there was no part of the less congested portions of New Haven and its environs over which he had not many times traveled as he walked unhurriedly alone, stooping somewhat, buried in thought, compelled by poor eyesight to keep his gaze fixed upon his path a few feet ahead of him.
 This methodical exercise he kept up until, in his last years, injuries received as the result of a fall confined him to his home.